tablets

 This series reflects my journey backward to find that magic again.

-A space to represent that chaotic and wonderful hyper-realm we call The Internet and the mediums we use to connect.
+A space to represent that chaotic and wonderful hyper-realm we call The Internet and how little we’ve truly changed through the ages.